 Are you a teacher or principal who needs support to implement JUMP Math as a key classroom resource?
-If you work with students from high or special needs communities across Canada, you can apply for free teacher training and books through the National Book Fund.
+If you work with students from high or special needs communities across Canada, you can apply for free teacher training and classroom materials through the National Book Fund.

 The National Book Fund is designed to assist teachers in high-need communities across Canada improve the math achievement of their students through implementation of the JUMP Math program in their classroom.
 It is made possible by the generous support lead sponsor TD Bank Group and other donors.

 Who Can Apply?